-The 2008 figures for use of animals in UK research were released today by the Home Office.
+The 2008 figures for use of animals for research in Great Britain were released today by the Home Office.
 They show a substantial rise in numbers of procedures by about 14% compared with 2007.
 The numbers of animal procedures are now roughly the same as they were in 1988.
 Annual numbers fell between 1988 and 1998 but then started to level out and rise.

 The total in 2008 was 3.66 million procedures, the majority using mice, rats and other rodents.
 Procedures using mice were up 9% and fish were up 85%.
 Many of these were genetically altered animals, which now account for half of all procedures.
 There was also a change in the way immature fish were counted.

 Dogs, cats, horses and primates together were used in less than 1% of all procedures.
-Although the absolute numbers remained small, there was a rise of one third in use of macaques, which are used mainly for safety testing of medicines.
+Although the absolute numbers remained small, there was a rise of one-third in the use of macaques, which are used mainly for the safety testing of medicines.

 Science Minister Lord Drayson told the BBC that increased use of animals is 'critical to the development of new medicines and increasing the level of understanding of diseases.'